Tulipa fosteriana: Cultivation

 Resistant to tulip breaking virus, it has been crossed into garden tulips (Tulipa × gesneriana).

 They naturalize easily and can come back year after year in the garden.
 They are well suited to mixed borders and can also be used in bedding displays.
 They can grow in any garden soil but prefer sites in full sun.
 They also can be propagated vegetatively and also by seed.
-It can grow in USDA Hardiness Zones: 3 to 8.
+It can grow in USDA Hardiness Zones 3 to 8.

 It is a well-known species, which has been the originator to many cultivars.
-The various cultivars can differ from one another in height, but all have solitary, bowl shaped flowers that are 5in wide (12cm), with a slender and sometimes striped leaves.
+The various cultivars can differ from one another in height, but all have solitary, bowl shaped flowers that are 5 in wide (12 cm), with a slender and sometimes striped leaves.

 Its cultivar 'Juan' has gained the Royal Horticultural Society's Award of Garden Merit.
 It has red-orange flowers with yellow centres and variegated leaves.

 Tulip 'Zombie' is another 'fosteriana' cultivar with large flowers and glaucous-blue leaves.

 Another known cultivar is 'Red Emperor'.